 Application of Animation and Visual Effects

 Here’s a key difference.
 Animation encompasses nearly every field.
 You need illustrations and graphics everywhere.
-From advertising campaigns, general websites, gaming, to obviously, media.
+From advertising campaigns, general websites, and gaming too.

 On the other hand, visual effects artists are closeted to movies, TV shows, and documentaries.
 Advertising agencies and other fields don’t need manipulated imagery.
 Although, there’s a demand for VFX artists in the gaming industry.
 Now, what is VFX gaming?
 Companies such as Ubisoft, Sony, and Rockstar Games hire VFX artists all the time!
 VFX is an important part of creating games.